datadryad/dryad-app/documentation/dryad_install.md

 rails s
 ```

-If you want to view sample data, then insert a sample record into the database (recommended).
+Rails environment: In a system startup script such as `.bash_profile`, add the
+environment variable `RAILS_ENV`.
+This specifies the Rails "environment" or set
+of configuration values.
+For most installations, the value will be `local`.
 ```
-# connect to mysql, note the <username> is probably root in a new installation
-mysql -u <username> -p

-# Use the following two lines.
-USE dash;
-source ../dryad-config/sample_data/sample_record.sql;

-# To exit the MySQL client, type *exit* or press ctrl-d
+export RAILS_ENV=local
 ```

+Encrypted credentials: Many of Dryad's configuration files read
+credentials from the Rails credentials file.
+Before Rails will run, you must do
+one of two steps:
+- In all files `config/*.yml`, replace the `Rails.application.credentials`
+  statements with your own credentials.
+- Obtain the credentials encryption key from a Dryad developer and place it in `config/master.key`

-To configure where the search enterface draws its data from, modify the dryad app config/blacklight.yml to change the endpoint for the development server.
-When running locally, the default server is development.
+Final search configuration: To configure where the search interface draws its
+data from, modify the `config/blacklight.yml` to change the endpoint for the
+development server.
+When running locally, the default server is the Dryad
+development server, but it can be overridden with the `SOLR_URL` environment
+variable.

 ## Creating the System user